yingding/android-examples/ktComposeAnimationExample/README.md

 # About this project
 this project is a copy of google code lab from: https://developer.android.com/codelabs/android-compose-animation

-This prooject codes are updated and modified by the author of this project.
+This project codes are updated and modified by the author of this project.

 ## Folders
 * `app` folder is the playground folder of the author learning from this codelab